SharePoint/sp-dev-docs/docs/spfx/viva/design/designing-card.md

 - Heading + Image
 - Heading + Description

 All layouts come in two sizes: medium or large.
 Card size will determine how the space in the dashboard is utilized.
 It's useful to start with medium size cards.
-Try and use large size card if they are needed to showcase additional info that does not fit in the medium size.
+Use large size card if they are needed to showcase additional info that does not fit in the medium size.

 #### Heading​​​​​​​